|Pieps DSP Sport

 You can send your transceiver to a

-Center and pay approximately $20us to have it updated, or you
+Center and pay approximately $20us to have it updated.
+In 2013 Black Diamond announced that they

-$44.95us which will allow you to install updates, perform
+$44.95us) which would allow you to install updates, perform

 The version number of the DSP Sport and DSP Pro software is displayed